Hands-on Gear Review

 It uses a 0.1 micron hollow fiber filter to strain out pathogens, and this pore size is smaller than all other filters we reviewed besides the First Need XL.
 This means that it can eliminate very small organisms.

 The filter alone weighs 2.7 ounces, which is lighter by far than any other filter or UV treatment, and is even lighter than the entire aquamira set-up.
 However, it requires a small-mouthed bottle to attach to, or it does not function.
 Sawyer solved this problem brilliantly by included different sized collapsible bottles with the filter, which are extremely light for a water-carrying container.
 If you brought the Sawyer Squeeze and all 3 bottles with you, it would weigh only 5.1 ounces, which is still lighter than any other pump filter.
+However, the Sawyer Mini only weighs 1.4 ounces for the filter unit and can also be used to drink directly from a water source.

 Time Before Drinking